Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 Sit and watch the sun setting at the end of the day if you can.
 It’s the best spot to be for sunset.

-If you're in need of caffeine head up Thompson St to the lights.
+If you need caffeine head up Thompson St to the lights.
 The locals’ favourite cafes are clustered there.

 The trendy Glass Onion Society serves fantastic coffee and food.
 The eclectic decor is worth mentioning too.
 It’s always busy, a good sign that the locals love it.

 Long Jetty is an upcoming suburb with young trendy shops and cafes.
-Some people have compared Long Jetty with a mini Newtown...
-We notice more and more visitors each time we go.
+Some people have compared Long Jetty with a mini Newtown.

 Keep on cycling past playgrounds, toilets, picnic tables and barbecues.
 The scent of sizzling sausages usually hangs in the air.